AleMorales9011/ForgeWare/src/README.md

 ## Bussines Case: DevOps Journey for SAAS Platform

 **Scenario:** Your company is a `rapidly growing` SAAS platform.
-You need to onboard new developers quickly.
-And efficiently, providing them with a fully functional development environment.
+It would be best if you onboarded new developers quickly.
+And you are efficiently, providing them with a fully functional development environment.
 And a `streamlined deployment` process.

 ## Objective

-To walk you trough a common SAAS DevOps journey in a hands-on fashion trough a collection of scripts and diagrams that could be easily replicate for customized sitations.
+To walk you through a common SAAS DevOps journey in a hands-on fashion through a collection of scripts and diagrams that could be easily replicated for customized situations.
 This project aims to illustrate:

-1. User management, version control and inftractructure creation.
+1. User management, version control, and infrastructure creation.
 2. Infractstructure automation, and CI/CD pipelines.
-3. Containerization and infrastucture management.
+3. Containerization and infrastructure management.

 **Challenges:**